Forest Ag Program

 Landowners in Colorado are eligible to sell their timber through the Forest Ag Program, which offers similar tax valuation as that of traditional agricultural lands.
 Forest landowners voluntarily participate in the Forest Ag Program and must fulfill certain requirements for initial eligibility.

-Background of the Forest Agriculture Program
+Forest Agriculture Program

 During the late 1980s, the Larimer County tree farmers coordinated their efforts with the Colorado State Forest Service to initiate a program that would promote forest stewardship and help reduce forest fragmentation, while allowing eligible forest lands a similar tax valuation as that of traditional agricultural lands.
 Tree farmers, as members of the American Tree Farm System, manage their forests for wood products, water, wildlife and recreation.
 Instead of grazing cattle, producing hay or other agricultural products, Forest Ag participants would be required to produce tangible wood products.